Kahiku at Mehana

 No analysis available

-I looked for any public remark references to parking fees, monthly parking charges, or additional parking costs.
-The listings mention many assigned stalls, garages, and deeded parking, but no monthly fee amount is stated.
+I looked for any public remark references to parking fees, monthly parking charges, or paid parking rental, but found none.
+The listings discuss assigned and deeded stalls, but do not mention any separate parking payment.

 Guest parking is supported by multiple direct mentions in the remarks and by the current MLS flags.
 Several listings specifically call out ample or plenty of guest parking, which suggests this is a known community feature rather than incidental overflow parking.
 The evidence is consistent and repeated across separate listings.